 Please note that my PDF download does include a template with school paper lines on it to print, if you wish.
-Glueing actual lined paper onto drawing paper is an option too, I just opted to make a template when I was working with hundreds of students.
-It gave students more time to just draw, and eliminated the need for scissors and glue too.
+Glueing actual lined paper onto drawing paper is an option too, I just needed to make a template to help work with hundreds of students.
+It gave them more time to just draw, and eliminated the need for scissors and glue too.

 - Print the template.
 Start the head.

 - Plan the eyes first with four dots.